justinmeiners/justinmeiners.github.io/think-in-math/README.md

 The opaque interfaces introduce [inefficiencies][8], like duplication and fragmented design.

 Most importantly for problem-solving, black boxes are rigid.
-They must explicitly reveal some dials and knobs, and hide others.
+They must explicitly reveal some dials and knobs, and hide others, commiting to a particular view about what it is essential to expose to the user, and what is noise.
-In doing so, they present a fixed level of abstraction which may be too high-level or too low-level for the problem, as well as commit to perspective of what is signal and what is noise.
-A high-level web server may provide a terrific interface for serving JSON, but be useless if one wants an interface for serving incomplete data streams, such as output from a program.
+In doing so, they present a fixed level of abstraction which may be too high-level or too low-level for the problem, As an example, a high-level web server may provide a terrific interface for serving JSON, but be useless if one wants an interface for serving incomplete data streams, such as output from a program.
 In theory, you can always look inside the box, but in code, the abstraction level at any one time is fixed.

 In contrast, the word abstraction in math is nothing like hiding information.